The People of KRMA - Instructor Profiles

 “One of the biggest goals I have, has to do with my students and developing them as martial artists.”
 “There is no higher compliment than being able to send someone to a grading and watch them do really well, and to see the smile hidden under all the sweat, when they walk off the floor with their new belt; it is tremendously rewarding.”

 “So my goal is to make sure that they smile at the end of the grading and be proud of themselves.”
 “My second and personal goal is to carry on through the ranks and become the best martial artist that I can be.”
 “There's always something new to learn no matter what rank you are.”
 “It's important to me to take every opportunity for growth and learning that is thrown my way.”

-Renshi Michael Thompson, 4th Degree Black Belt (Yondan)
+Shihan Michael Thompson, 5th Degree Black Belt (Rukodan)

 Michael started his martial arts journey as a teenager in Country Victoria, moving to Melbourne in the early 90’s.
 Since that time martial arts has grown and matured along with him.
 Michael now runs the Kiaido Ryu Dojo in Berwick and still enjoys helping students achieve goals that they thought could not be achieved.